 The legislation passed this week allows infrastructure and housing projects to go forward and avoids reductions in livestock or farm buyouts.

 The crisis isn’t over.
 Environmentalists have said they will sue again.
 Detailed plans for the farm industry have yet to be worked out.
-As evidenced by Wednesday’s protests, many farmers have lost faith in the parties and organizations which represent them.
+As evidenced by Wednesday’s protests, many farmers have lost faith in both the government and the organizations which represent them.

 The Greens still feel the government isn’t doing enough to tackle pollution while Forum for Democracy and the Freedom Party accuse Rutte of going too far.